 They will be able to put you directly through to a member of the course team if required, for a more in-depth discussion about courses that interest you.
 They will also be able to answer any questions you may have about the University in general.

 In most cases, you will receive a decision during the phone call.

 Clearing is an extension of the main UCAS application process, where eligible applicants contact universities to discuss their suitability for places that are still available.

-Once this is complete we will confirm the place to you in writing and with this you will receive all the information required to commence studies here at Harper Adams University, including joining instructions and information about accommodation.
+Once this is complete we will confirm the place to you in writing and with this you will receive all the information required to commence studies here at Harper Adams University, including joining instructions and information about accommodation and enrolment.

-If you’ve been made awarded a place through the Clearing process and haven’t applied for student finance you need to apply right away, if you need Student Finance to assit with tuition fees or living costs.
+If you’ve been made awarded a place through the Clearing process and haven’t applied for student finance you need to apply right away, if you need assistance with tuition fees or living costs.
 Applications take at least six weeks to be processed, but an initial assessment will be made so you have some money as close to the start of your course as possible.

 For further information on our courses and entry requirements please contact:

 If you would like some independent advice, call the UCAS Exam Results Helpline on 0371 468 0 468.
 Further information can be found at www.ucas.com/clearing2017